 Again, seed is one of the essential inputs in agricultural productivity and improvement.
 One cannot overstate the importance of seeds in crop production system (Etwire et al 2013).
 There are basically two main types of seeds; traditional seeds and non-traditional seeds.
 Unlike the traditional seeds, non-traditional seeds are regulated and are normally referred to as hybrid and improved seed (PPRSD, 2010).
-According to Louwaar & De Boef (2012), over 80% of small-scale farms in Africa obtain seeds from the traditional sector by either using their own seeds, buy the seeds or do "seed exchange".
+According to Louwaar and De Boef (2012), over 80% of small-scale farms in Africa obtain seeds from the traditional sector by either using their own seeds, buy the seeds or do "seed exchange".

 However, the Plant and Fertilizer Act in 2010 spell out how seeds are regulated and distributed across the country.
 All agricultural intervention programmes which involve seed subsidy comply with those policies of which PFJ is of no exception.
-In order to address the problems in the agricultural industry and to increase agricultural productivity over the long term.
-Ghana has developed a number of agricultural interventions.
-For instance, Ghana's economic performance was significantly influenced by the Comprehensive African Agricultural Policy (CAADP) and African Peer Review Mechanism (APRM), two integrated frameworks for supporting agricultural growth, rural development, and food security in Africa (Zimmerman et al., 2009).
+In order to address the problems in the agricultural industry and to increase agricultural productivity over the long term, Ghana has developed a number of agricultural interventions.
+For instance, Ghana's economic performance was significantly influenced by the Comprehensive Africa Agricultural Development Policy (CAADP) and African Peer Review Mechanism (APRM), two integrated frameworks for supporting agricultural growth, rural development, and food security in Africa (Zimmerman et al., 2009).

 A comprehensive foundation for modernizing Ghana's agricultural industry was provided by the first Food and Agriculture Sector Development Policy (FASDEP), which was implemented in 2002.
-The FASDEP strategy was created to integrate the agricultural value chain and was based on the 1996 Accelerated Agricultural Growth and Development Strategy.
-After several years of deployment, FASDEP was upgraded to take into account the lessons learned and the sector's shifting demand.
-The three main objectives of the FASDEP II revision were market-driven growth, activity commercialization, and sustainable resource usage (FASDEP II, 2007).
 To speed up the implementation of the new agricultural strategy, sector investment plans were created (METASIP).
 These are the Medium-Term Agricultural Sector Investment Plan (2011-2015) and METASIP II (2014 - 2017).
 According to the Maputo and Malabo declarations, METASIP was created to force the Ghanaian government to devote 10% of its GDP to the agricultural sector.
 The agriculture industry is anticipated to grow by 6% during the planned period as a result of this amount of government spending.
 FAO figures show that these interventions had some degree of success.
 For instance, during the 2008-2012 era of fertilizer subsidies, the total amount of land used for the production of rice and maize rose by 74 and 32 percent, respectively (FAO and MoFA, 2015).
-The CAADP proposal is also made in the ECOWAS Agricultural Policy (ECOWAP), which is implemented in the Sub Region.
+The CAADP proposal is also made in the ECOWAS

+Agricultural Policy (ECOWAP), which is implemented in the Sub Region.
 It's worth noting that the CAADP and the ECOWAP both had a plan for agricultural reform on the African continent.
-These continental policy frameworks provided the backup for Ghana's government to launch new agricultural programme "Planting for Food and Jobs".
-The "Planting for Food and Jobs" (PFJ) programme was launched in 2017 with the goal of improving Ghana's agriculture by increasing food production and increasing job possibilities.
-Between the 2018 and 2019 planting season, for example, 183,000 metric tons of inorganic fertilizer, 30,000 metric tons of organic fertilizer and 7,600 metric tons of maize seeds were provided across the country (MoFA 2019).
+These continental policy frameworks provided the backup for Ghana's government to launch new agricultural programme "Planting for Food and Jobs" (PFJ).
+The PFJ programme was launched in 2017 with the goal of improving Ghana's agriculture by increasing food production and increasing job possibilities.
+Between the 2018 and 2019 planting season, for example, 183,000 metric tons of inorganic fertilizer, 30,000 metric tons of organic fertilizer and 7,600 metric tons of maize seeds were supplied across the country (MoFA 2019).